pcardotatgit/DUO_Web_Demos/python/duo_client_RFID/readme.md

 OK...We are ready to add DUO MFA to this.

 ## Setup the DUO MFA Demo
-The goal now is to, on top the previous steps, to setup a DUO Client demo.
+The goal now is , on top the previous steps, to setup a DUO Secondary Authentication.

-A user scans his RFID Tag, and then he is definitely authenticated thanks to DUO MFA Authentication.
+Result must be : A user scans his RFID Tag, and then he receives a pushed DUO Secondary Authentication on his DUO Mobile.
+And then he must accept or reject.

 ### Import the duo_client python module